GoogleChrome/web.dev/src/site/content/en/blog/file-system-access/index.md

 flag](https://github.com/brave/brave-browser/issues/18979).
 Android support is coming for the origin private file system part ([https://crbug.com/1354273](https://bugs.chromium.org/p/chromium/issues/detail?id=1354273)).
-What is not immediately planned are the picker methods, but you can track potential progress by starring [crbug.com/1011535](https://crbug.com/1011535).
+There are no plans currently for picker methods, but you can track potential progress by starring [crbug.com/1011535](https://crbug.com/1011535).

 ## Using the File System Access API {: #how-to-use }